Board of Directors & Staff

 Treasurer

 Andy Hedden operates a river guiding and outfitting business in Haines Alaska.
 He loves skiing, photography and anything that involves water.
 He is a Wilderness First Responder, holds a private pilots license and is a trained Swift Water Rescue Technician.
-“Rafting is my business but skiing is my passion.
+“Rafting is my business, but skiing is my passion.
 My favorite winter recreation is backcountry skiing in Haines Alaska”.

-Development Director
+Executive Director